 My background with foreign language has supported my understanding grammar and sentence structure.
 My focus on history and academic writing are key to my ability to tutor students who need help in essay writing.
 My experience in mathematics and my current work as an analyst credit my ability to understand and teach both high school curriculum and test-preparatory math programs.
 When not working, I enjoy rowing, running, playing my ukulele and participating in Francophone cultural events.

-College of the Holy Cross - Bachelors, Economics
+Undergraduate Degree: College of the Holy Cross - Bachelors, Economics

 SAT Verbal: 700